Pahiatua: a safe-haven for those leaving war-torn Poland

 Pahiatua was established in 1881 in the densely forested area known as the Forty Mile Bush.
 At first it was a timber town, but once the bush was cleared it became a service centre for dairying and sheep farming.

 Settlers were soon attracted to the area as talk of the railway coming through the town inspired big plans.

 In preparation for the opportunities the railway would bring, Pahiatua settlers shaped and constructed the Main Street so it would be wide enough for the train.
 Unfortunately, the decision was made to build the railway line to the west of town.

 The settlers took this momentary setback and redesigned the street to incorporate a long grass median, creating a lively and inviting landmark in the town.

-Our Main Street is still the widest street in New Zealand!
+Our Main Street has recently been renovated, and it is still the widest street in New Zealand!